 Problems concerning drains, fixtures, and pipes usually present themselves as strange sounds and smells.
-Learning how to detect them early on helps you prevent the consequence of having to deal with serious plumbing issues in your home.
+Learning how to detect them early on helps you prevent the consequence of having to deal with serious plumbing noises in your home.

 Many homeowners don’t realize the importance of regular maintenance until something goes wrong with their plumbing.
 Aside from causing inconvenience, these problems can add to your expenses – something you’d obviously want to avoid.